sourmash-bio/sourmash/doc/command-line.md

-The `gather` subcommand selects the best reference genomes to use for a metagenome analysis, by finding the smallest set of non-overlapping matches to the query in a database.
+The `gather` subcommand selects the best reference genomes to use for a metagenome analysis, by finding the smallest set of non-overlapping matches to the query metagenome in a database of genomes.
 This is specifically meant for metagenome and genome bin analysis.
 (See
 [Classifying Signatures](classifying-signatures.md) for more information on the different approaches that can be used here.)